CMUSchoolOfArt/60-120/lectures/interactive_narrative/narrative_design_strategies.md

 # Interactive Narrative: Conceptual Approaches

-*Adapted/cribbed from lecture notes by Paolo Pedercini.
-This is his work!*
+*Adapted from lecture notes by Paolo Pedercini.*

+---

 #### Overview

+Interactive narratives can be difficult to design because there is no single correct starting point.
+Unlike traditional stories, which often begin with plot, interactive works can begin from many different directions.

 Here are some ways of thinking about approaching the creation of an interactive narrative.

-* Adaptation
-* Non-Fiction
-* Nonlinear Space-Time
-* Protagonist-First
-* Structure-First
-* Location-First
+Each of the following sections describes one way to begin designing an interactive narrative.

+* **Adaptation** — *What if I reinterpret an existing story?*
+* **Non-Fiction** — *What if I tell a true story using interaction?*
+* **Nonlinear Space-Time** — *What if time and space are fragmented?*
+* **Protagonist-First** — *What if the player embodies a specific character?*
+* **Structure-First** — *What if the narrative emerges from a game mechanic?*
+* **Location-First** — *What if the story emerges from exploring a place?*

 ---

 ## Adaptation

+**Adaptation** begins with an existing story, cultural artifact, or event and reinterprets it through *interaction*.
+Instead of simply retelling the story, the designer asks:

+> *What changes when the audience can participate?*

+This approach is useful because the original narrative provides a familiar structure, allowing the designer to focus on how interaction changes the story.
+Common adaptation strategies include:

+* changing the point of view
+* allowing players to alter the outcome
+* placing the player inside a previously passive role.

-Start from an existing story or artifact and add your twist.
-For example, *Hamlet*, BUT you are Elsinore and you can change the course of the story. ([*Elsinore*](https://www.youtube.com/watch?v=y6rMdih6ljA) by Golden Glitch.
+For example, here's *Hamlet*, BUT you are Elsinore and you can change the course of the story. ([*Elsinore*](https://www.youtube.com/watch?v=y6rMdih6ljA) by Golden Glitch.
 Watch 3:00-4:00)

 [![Video Thumbnail](https://img.youtube.com/vi/y6rMdih6ljA/hqdefault.jpg)](https://www.youtube.com/watch?v=y6rMdih6ljA)